Travel along Hexi Corridor: 4 must-see cultural attractions

 Editor︰Ryu

-As a vital route of the ancient Silk Road, the Hexi Corridor links the four counties of Jiuquan, Wuwei, Dunhuang, and Zhangye in Gansu Province, stretching thousands of miles, featuring countless magnificent natural and historic sites.
+As a vital route of the ancient Silk Road, the Hexi Corridor links up the four counties of Jiuquan, Wuwei, Dunhuang, and Zhangye in Gansu Province, stretching thousands of miles, featuring countless magnificent natural and historic sites.

 Mogao Caves in Dunhuang: The world's pinnacle of Buddhist art